x4la/particle-tomography-results/README.md

 # Particle Tomography Results
 This is the official repository for the paper *Particle Tomography: A Grid-Free Approach to Tomographic Reconstruction*.
 It contains all scripts that were used to create the reconstructions and plots shown in the paper.
 The actual Particle Tomography algorithm is implemented [here](https://github.com/microscopic-image-analysis/particle-tomography).
+(This link will become active once the paper is publicly available.)

 To reproduce the results shown in the paper, follow these steps: